Skip to content

 All Minnesota schools should be places of safety and belonging, where every student, regardless of immigration status, has the opportunity to learn, thrive, and contribute.
 These moral and legal obligations are upheld in federal law and Minnesota statutes.

-What educators can do right now:
+What educators can do right now to Push Back/Push Forward with equity:

-Know your legal rights and responsibilities.
+1. Know your legal rights and responsibilities.

 • Minnesota law and Plyler v.
 Doe guarantee every child’s right to a public education, regardless of immigration status.